microsoft/vcpkg-docs/vcpkg/commands/edit.md

 Opens a port for editing in a text editor window (defaults to Visual Studio Code).

 If multiple port names are provided, all ports are opened in the same window.
-This command does not work with ports from external registries, only ports from the built-in registry can be opened.
+This command does not work with ports from external registries.
+Only ports from the built-in registry can be opened.

 The `--buildtrees` option opens the package's `buildtrees` folder instead of the port's contents.